kyma-project/kyma/docs/05-technical-reference/00-custom-resources/evnt-01-subscription.md

 This sample Subscription resource subscribes to an event called `sap.kyma.custom.commerce.order.created.v1`.

+> **WARNING:** Non-alphanumeric characters are not allowed in event names under the **spec.filter.filters.eventType.value** property.
+If any are detected, Eventing will clean them up automatically.
+Read [Event names](../05-technical-reference/evnt-01-event-names.md#event-name-cleanup) for more information.

 > **NOTE:** Both the subscriber and the Subscription should exist in the same Namespace.

 ```yaml